-This is an excellent maxim for corporate travel managers to live by, isn’t it?
+This is an excellent maxim for business travel managers to live by, isn’t it?
 And, yet, the statement came not from a corporate travel pro but from Wendy Palmer, who is Event Experience Team manager for the Electric Power Research Institute.
 Wendy deals with travelers and suppliers in her job, too.
-She often contributes to Business Travel Executive, and recently delivered some observations and advice to her peers that are perfectly on-point for corporate travel managers as well.
+She often contributes to Business Travel Executive, and recently delivered some observations and advice to her peers that are perfectly on-point for business travel managers as well.
 See what you think.

 Be Strategic With Your Responsibilities

 Palmer notes that “buyers, suppliers, and a slew of other front line and behind the scenes folks all play a part to ensure our key business people get where they need to go in a way that supports their missions,” Indeed.
-Whether your title is Corporate Travel Manager or you’re an EA who wears the travel manager hat among numerous others, your day is complex.
+Whether your title is Corporate Travel Manager, or you’re an EA who wears the travel manager hat among numerous others, your day is complex.
 (Here’s what a day in the life of our EA here at Lola.com is like.)

 Approaching your travel-related responsibilities strategically will keep you focused on what matters most.
-Talk with those in your company who manage core deliverables, to learn about their key goals and budget considerations.
+Talk with those in your company who manage core deliverables, to learn about their key goals and business budget considerations.
 Knowing what your travelers from various departments are trying to accomplish as they go about their business remotely will give you clearer insight into how to boost their travel experience.